Table of Contents

 - Antibiotics may be helpful if the symptoms are caused by bacterial or parasitic infections

-- Water that contains salt and electrolytes help in replacing the lost fluids
+- Water that contains salt and electrolytes helps in replacing the lost fluids

-It is advised to consult gastroenterologist if the problem persists for more than a week.
+It is advised to consult a gastroenterologist if the problem persists for more than a week.